felixgrewe/map_n_extract/README.md

  [-help -h]					Displays this basic usage information
 ~~~

->Please note that you chose if you want to run RAxML analyses for each individual gene alignment.
+>Please note that you can chose to run RAxML analyses for each individual gene alignment with option -y.

 ###Output
 The script will produce two output folders.
 The *OUTPUT_alignments* folder holds all alignments of mapping across whole fasta reference sequences and the *OUTPUT_good_CDS_alignments* folder contains all good gene alignments which are in frame to the open reading frame of the reference annotation.
-If you chose to analyze phylogenetic inferences for each individual good gene alignment (option -y), you'll also see a *OUTPUT_phylogenies* folder that contains all RAxML trees.
+If you chose to analyze phylogenetic inferences for each individual gene alignment (option -y), you'll also see a *OUTPUT_phylogenies* folder that contains all RAxML trees.

 ###Further Processing